hiimgabe/push_swap/README.md

 # **push_swap**

 ## **About**
 Project from Rank 02 of 42 Porto Common Core.
-It's about exploring sorting algorithms and trying to sort a list of numbers with the least number of movements.
+It's about exploring sorting algorithms and the objective is to sort a list of numbers with the least number of movements.

 ## **Movement table**
 |Command|Description|